-12. WCB will recover equipment and tools valued at \$2500 or greater when:
+- 12. WCB will recover equipment and tools valued at \$2500 or greater when: - a.

-- a.
 The IVP has not been successfully completed; and, - b.
 The Estimation of Earnings Capacity is based on a different occupation from the one identified in the IVP and the equipment and/or tools are not necessary in order for the worker to participate in the alternative occupation.

-Effective Date November 1, 2004 Approved Date October 12, 2004 Legislative Authority The Workers' Compensation Act, 2013 Sections 111(a), 115(e) Document History (1) January 1, 2014.
-References updated in accordance with The Workers' Compensation Act, 2013.
+Effective Date November 1, 2004 Approved Date October 12, 2004 Legislative Authority The Workers' Compensation Act, 2013 Sections 111(a), 115(e) Document History January 1, 2014.
+References updated in accordance with The Worker Compensation Act, 2013.
 (2) July 3, 2012.
 Policy and procedure review completed.
 (3) March 11, 2008.
-Policy and procedure review completed.
-(4) November 1, 2004.
+Policy and procedure review completed.(4) November 1, 2004.
 New policy and procedure.
-Complements PRO 05/2004 Vocational Rehabilitation - Equipment and Tools POL 04/2015 Modifications - Home, Vehicle and Work PRO 07/2012 Procurement Procedure POL 23/2016 Vocational Rehabilitation - Programs and Services PRO 11/2014 Vocational Rehabilitation - Self-Employment Plans
+Complements PRO 05/2004 Vocational Rehabilitation - Equipment and Tools POL 04/2015 Modifications - Home, Vehicle and Work PRO 07/2012 Procurement Procedure POL 23/2016 Vocational Rehabilitation - Programs and Services PRO 11/2014 Vocational Rehabilitation - Self-Employment Plans rehabilitation.

-Procedure Vocational Rehabilitation - Equipment and Tools (PRO 05/2004) Effective Date November 1, 2004 Application Applies to all purchases of equipment and tools for vocational rehabilitation.
-Purpose To establish guidelines for the purchase of equipment and tools for vocational rehabilitation programs.
+Procedure Vocational Rehabilitation - Equipment and Tools (PRO vocational rehabilitation programs.

+Application Applies to all purchases of equipment and tools for vocational

+Purpose To establish guidelines for the purchase of equipment and tools for

-- 1. The Workers' Compensation Board (WCB) has approved policy (POL 05/2004) for the provision of equipment and/or tools for injured workers engaged in vocational rehabilitation programs. - 2.
-The following procedure provides staff with specific guidance with respect to purchase and/or recovery of equipment and tools.
+1. The Workers' Compensation Board (WCB) has approved policy (POL 05/2004) for the provision of equipment and/or tools for injured workers engaged in vocational rehabilitation programs.

+2. The following procedure provides staff with specific guidance with respect to purchase and/or recovery of equipment and tools.